mdhillon9/odin-recipes/README.md

 # odin-recipes
 In this project the aim was to create a basic recipe website.
 The website will consist of a main index page, which will have links to a 3 recipes.
+The project source is from The Odin Project (https://www.theodinproject.com)

 <p><h2>Acknowledgement and Use of Recipe Information:<h2></p>